danielkellyio/runway-avatars/article/article.md

 }
 ```

-Next we can pass the image along to Runway.
+Next, we can pass the image along to Runway.

-First, let's create a helper function to always get the Runway client with the correct API key.
+Let's create a helper function to always get the Runway client with the correct API key.
 We can create auto-imported helpers for API endpoints in the `server/utils` directory.

 ```ts
 // server/utils/index.ts